rabbitmq/rabbitmq-website/site/logging.md

 ## <a id="advanced-configuration" class="anchor" href="#advanced-configuration">Advanced Configuration</a>

 This section describes the nitty gritty details of the logging subsystem.
-Most RabbitMQ installations won't require deep knowledge of this topic or any of the advanced configuration explained here.
+Most RabbitMQ installations won't need the advanced configuration explained here.

 ### Lager Handlers and Sinks